akdev93/filevault/README.md

 ### Creating a Vault

-To create a vault use the command `create`.
+To create a vault use the `create` command.
 The example below creates a vault called `tmp7` and stores the encryption key in a file called `key7`.
 The vault is created int he vaults directory while the key file is stored in the current working directory

 ```
 vault>create vaults/tmp8 key8